25+ LinkedIn Connection Message Templates That Get Accepted

 Which information to target for personalizing the connection notes?

-Recent job changes are excellent conversation starters.
+Current role and company: Recent job changes make excellent conversation starters.

 4 Essential elements of effective LinkedIn connection messages